kensanata/face/README.md

 * mouth (includes beard, I guess?)
 * hair (includes headwear, I guess?)

-We ought to add ears, I guess.
+We ought to add ears and chin (and more beard), I guess.
+I'm not sure we need much else?

 We're using simple string matching, here.
 So, anything with "eyes" in its filename, can be used.
 The images are more or less 370 × 470